32 ACT to SAT Score Conversion

 Even some Ivy League and other highly selective schools list 32 in their middle 50%.
 For instance, Yale University's admitted ACT range is about 33-35, and Cornell's is 33-35.
 That means a 32 falls just below their typical range.
 (Harvard and Stanford tend to have higher ranges, around 34-36, so a 32 is below their 25th percentile.)
 Another example: Georgetown University's mid-50% is roughly 31-35, so 32 sits comfortably in the middle there.
 In general, with a 32 you could expect to be a competitive applicant at most top-50 schools.

 Moreover, virtually all less-selective colleges and universities would consider a 32 ACT an excellent score.
 Many merit scholarships become available.
-One college guide states that "a 32 lands you solidly in the competitive range for average acceptance at places like Yale and Harvard" (meaning you'd be at or above their 25th percentiles).
 And of course, public honors programs and state flagships routinely admit students in this range.

-In practical terms, you should include a mix of reach, match, and safety schools – but with a 32, your "safety" schools will be very solid programs (often any school outside the top 20 or 30).
-Don't count any college out solely because of your score; a 32 ACT makes you eligible at essentially every college in the country.
+In practical terms, you should include a mix of reach, match, and safety schools - but with a 32, your "safety" schools will be very solid programs.
+Do not count any college out solely because of your score; a 32 ACT makes you eligible at essentially every college in the country.

 ACT vs SAT: Key Differences